mitmath/18335/README.md

 * Why do we need eigenvectors?
 (And not just the SVD)

 **Further Reading:** L. N. Trefethen, Lecture 24.
 Explore the [reflections-and-rotations notebook](https://github.com/mitmath/18335/blob/master/notes/Reflections-Rotations-And-Orthogonal-Transformations.ipynb) and the [least-squares notebook](https://github.com/mitmath/18335/blob/master/notes/Three-Ways-To-Solve-Least-Squares.ipynb) for more computational demos with least-squares and A=QR in Julia.

+### Lecture 12 (March 21)

+* Eigensolvers must be iterative
+* Simultaneous power iterations
+* The QR iteration for eigenvalues
+* Convergence of QR iterations

+**Further Reading:** L. N. Trefethen, Lecture 25 and 28.
+For the remarkable stories of John Francis and Vera Kublanovskaya, who independently proposed and analyzed the QR algorithm, see Gene Golub and Frank Uhlig's [article](https://academic.oup.com/imajna/article-abstract/29/3/467/883213?redirectedFrom=fulltext&login=false).